webage003/bigbangrke/charter/packages/minio/Architecture.md

 The package is offered up as three individual packages that make up the MinIO ecosystem.

-Big Bang's implementation uses the [MinIO operator](https://github.com/minio/operator) to provide custom resources and manage the different tenents of MinIO.
+Big Bang's implementation uses the [MinIO operator](https://github.com/minio/operator) to provide custom resources and manage the different tenants of MinIO.
 The official package for MinIO Operator can be found [here](https://repo1.dso.mil/platform-one/big-bang/apps/application-utilities/minio-operator)

 The MinIO tenants are created using the [MinIO package](https://repo1.dso.mil/platform-one/big-bang/apps/application-utilities/minio).
 This package is used to set up individual MinIO instances for applications to use (e.g. Gitlab).